Ed Redlich

 Ed Redlich is an American television producer and writer.
 He was the executive producer for Without a Trace, for which he wrote 5 episodes, as well as the executive producer for Shark starring James Woods.
 He created the television series Unforgettable and most recently was an Executive Producer on the CBS series SEAL Team.
 His drama pilot Ways & Means is co-written with Mike Murphy, and starring Patrick Dempsey, was ordered to production by CBS on February 3, 2020.

 Biography

 Redlich is the son of former NYU Law professor and Dean Norman Redlich and pediatrician Evelyn Grobow.
-His has two sister, Bonny Redlich and Carrie A. Redlich, Professor of Medicine at Yale University School of Medicine.
+His has two sisters, Bonny Redlich and Carrie A. Redlich, Professor of Medicine at Yale University School of Medicine.
 Redlich's wife, Sarah Timberman is also in the television business and has produced several shows, including Elementary, Justified, Masters of Sex, and Unbelievable.
 Redlich graduated from Harvard University and New York University School of Law.